The Critical Catch

 Impacts on Wildlife

-Abandoned fishing line can entangle wildlife leaving them vulnerable to predators, starvation, and drowning.
-As wildlife struggle to get free, the line becomes tighter, causing loss of circulation and increased risk of severing of body part
+Abandoned fishing line can entangle wildlife, leaving them vulnerable to predators, starvation, and drowning.
+As wildlife struggle to get free, the line becomes tighter, causing loss of circulation and increased risk of severing body parts.

-Fish hooks can lodge inside the mouth, esophagus or stomach of wildlife, causing internal bleeding, digestion issues, tissue damage, pain and death.
-When hooks or sinkers are made of lead, they can cause lead toxicity in birds
+Fish hooks can lodge inside the mouth, esophagus or stomach of wildlife, causing internal bleeding, digestion issues, tissue damage, pain, and death.
+When hooks or sinkers are made of lead, they can cause lead poisoning in birds, often resulting in death.

-Nets, lines and other gear can impede plant growth, obstruct water flow, and disturb sediment and nutrients of water bodies.
-These changes limit spawning and nesting grounds, food sources, and shelter of fish and wildlife.
+Nets, lines, and other gear can impede plant growth, obstruct water flow, and disturb the sediment and nutrients of water bodies.
+These changes limit spawning and nesting grounds, food sources, and shelter for fish and wildlife.

-To address the problem of marine debris entering the aquatic ecosystem, Critical Catch, in conjunction with our other program Divert and Capture, hosts Shoreline clean-ups in targeted recreational and known fishing Pathways, thus removing pollutants before the debris has a chance to break down into microplastics or pose a threat to the local wildlife.
+To address the problem of marine debris entering the aquatic ecosystem, The Critical Catch – in conjunction with our other program, Divert and Capture – hosts Shoreline Cleanups in targeted recreational and high-trafficked fishing pathways, thus removing pollutants before they have a chance to break down into microplastics and pose a threat to the local wildlife.

-Through these shoreline clean-ups, we are able to educate the public as well as empower volunteers and communities to take ownership of their environment by actively cleaning these natural spaces.
+Through these shoreline clean-ups, we are also able to educate the public as well as empower volunteers and communities to take responsibility for their environment by actively cleaning these natural spaces.

 1900 18th Street